-A radio halo with a power above the correlation should correspond to energetic merger event and/or a merger in an evolutionary phase close to the peak power.
+A radio halo with a power above the correlation should correspond to an energetic merger event and/or a merger in an evolutionary phase close to the peak power.
 In both cases, the X-ray surface brightness distribution should show strong signs of disruption.
-The X-ray morphological parameters for the cluster were determined in the Chandra analysis in \citet{deGasperin2015} While the X-ray concentration parameter $c$ \citep[defined e.g. in][]{Cassano2013} does not unambiguously qualify the cluster as a merging one ($c=0.200 \pm 0.004$), the centroid shift $w = 0.086 \pm 0.006$, a high differential velocity of the brightest cluster galaxy (BCG) and a distinct bimodality in the redshift distribution point towards a clear and possibly strong merger scenario \citep{deGasperin2015}.
-The presence of a strong merger might not fully show in the X-ray morphology parameters since it is likely happening with a significant line-of-sight component, as also concluded in \citet{deGasperin2015} based on the BCG dynamics and redshift bimodality. \citet{Cuciti2021} found a trend between the distance from the radio power-cluster mass correlation and the X-ray morphological disturbance.
-Following their definition of the disturbance $d_\mathrm{X-ray}$, we have $d_\mathrm{X-ray}=0.86\pm0.03$ which places A1033 in the region of disturbed clusters.
+The X-ray morphological parameters for the cluster were determined in the Chandra analysis in \citet{deGasperin2015}.
+While the X-ray concentration parameter $c$ \citep[defined, e.g., in][]{Cassano2013} does not unambiguously qualify the cluster as a merging one ($c=0.200 \pm 0.004$), the centroid shift $w = 0.086 \pm 0.006$, the high differential velocity of the brightest cluster galaxy (BCG), and a distinct bimodality in the redshift distribution indicate a clear and possibly strong merger scenario \citep{deGasperin2015}.
+The strong merger might not fully show in the X-ray morphology parameters because it is likely occurring with a significant line-of-sight component, as also concluded in \citet{deGasperin2015} based on the BCG dynamics and redshift bimodality. \citet{Cuciti2021} found a trend of the distance from the correlation of radio power to cluster mass and the X-ray morphological disturbance.
+Following their definition of the disturbance $d_\mathrm{X-ray}$, we have $d_\mathrm{X-ray}=0.86\pm0.03,$ which places A1033 in the region of disturbed clusters.
 While a more energetic merger should lead to a flatter spectral index, the relatively low cluster mass might be the dominant factor determining the spectral properties.
 An increasing number of spectral studies of halos in low- and intermediate-mass clusters will help to constrain the spectral properties of halos in this mass regime.